MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/admin-activity-log.md

 > [!NOTE]
 > This article doesn't introduce or describe the Power BI activity log.
 For more information, see [Track user activities in Power BI](../admin/service-admin-auditing.md#use-the-activity-log).

-## PowerShell samples
+## PowerShell sample

-PowerShell samples were designed to help you learn how to retrieve and search Power BI activity log events.
+A PowerShell sample was designed to help you learn how to retrieve and search Power BI activity log events.
 All code fragments and scenarios are annotated with how-to instructions and common gaps or issues to watch out for.
 Two scenarios are covered:

 - Retrieve a list of users for specific app.
 - Retrieve a list of users for direct report sharing.